abohmeed/k8susercreator/README.md

 ```

 The command-line option can be explained as follows:
+`--outdir`: The directory where you want the generated KUBECONFIG to be placed (defaults to the current working diectory)
 `--username`: The name used for authentication (Required)

 `--email`: The user's email (Required)